sparcs-kaist/zabo-server-nodejs/README.md

 We expect MongoDB server to be running on it's default port(27017).
 We expect to use *zabo-{env}* for each environment as database name.

+**Environment Secrets**

+List of environment variables required are specified in [here](config/.env.example)

+You can find proper values for those [here](https://wiki.sparcs.org/w/index.php/Zabo_-_2019)

+In order to get a new SSO client id and secrets, refer [SPARCS SSO Dev Center](https://sparcssso.kaist.ac.kr/dev/main/)

+**!important: Please be extra careful not to upload any kind of secrets on github.**

 ## Getting Started

 ### Running Development Server